hackerzhuli/com.hackerzhuli.code/README.md

 ## Description
 This package is called Visual Studio Code Editor.
-It is designed to work with my [Unity Code extension for VS Code](https://github.com/hackerzhuli/unity-code).
+It is designed to work with my [Unity Code Pro extension for VS Code](https://github.com/hackerzhuli/unity-code).
 Making the development experience for Unity games in Cursor, Windsurf and Trae much better.

 ## Features